Chicory

 For blanching, dig up in October as many as may be needed, and after cutting off the leaves, it is well to let the roots be exposed to the air for a fortnight or three weeks; they should then be planted in deep boxes or pots of sand or light soil, leaving 8 inches between the soil and the top of the box.
 A cover of some sort is put on the box to exclude the light and the box put into a warm place, either in a warm green-house, under the stage, or, being so hardy, they may be successful in a moderately warm cellar and shed from which frost is excluded.
 Deprived of light, the young oncoming leaves become blanched and greatly elongated, and in this state are cut and sent to the market.
 If light is totally debarred, as it should be, the produce will be of a beautiful creamy white colour, soft and nearly destitute of the bitter flavour present when the plants are grown in the open air.

-A decoction of 1 OZ. of the root to a pint of boiling water, taken freely, has been found effective in jaundice, liver enlargements, gout and rheumatic complaints, and a decoction of the plant, fresh gathered, has been recommended for gravel.
+A decoction of 1 OZ. of the root to a pint of boiling water, taken freely, has been found effective in jaundice, enlargements, gout and rheumatic complaints, and a decoction of the plant, fresh gathered, has been recommended for gravel.

-The old herbalists considered that the leaves when bruised made a good for swellings, inflammations and inflamed eyes, and that ‘when boiled in broth for those that have hot, weak and feeble stomachs doe strengthen the same.'
+The old herbalists considered that the leaves when bruised made a good poultice for swellings, inflammations and inflamed eyes, and that ‘when boiled in broth for those that have hot, weak and feeble stomachs doe strengthen the same.'
 Tusser (1573) considered it – together with Endive – a useful remedy for ague, and Parkinson pronounced Succory to be a ‘fine, cleansing, jovial plant.'

-Chicory when taken too habitually, or freely, causes venous passive in the digestive organs within the abdomen and a fullness of blood in the head.
+Chicory when taken too habitually, or freely, causes venous passive congestion in the digestive organs within the abdomen and a fullness of blood in the head.
 If used in excess as a medicine it is said to bring about loss of visual power in the retina.

-From the flowers a water was distilled to allay inflammation of the eyes.
+From the flowers a water was distilled to allay of the eyes.
 With violets, they were used to make the confection, ‘Violet plates,' in the days of Charles II.

-The seeds contain abundantly a demulcent oil, whilst the petals furnish a glucoside which is colourless unless treated with alkalies, when it becomes of a golden yellow.
+The seeds contain abundantly a oil, whilst the petals furnish a glucoside which is colourless unless treated with alkalies, when it becomes of a golden yellow.
 The leaves have been used to dye blue.

 SWINE'S CHICORY (Arnoseris pusilla, Gaertn.), also known as Lamb's Succory, is a cornfield weed belonging to a closely related genus.
 All its leaves are radical, and it has small heads of yellow flowers on leafless, branched flower-stalks.
 It has no therapeutic uses.